Melindrea/smaty.se-content/pages/index.md

     - "Not everything is as it seems.
 Magic exists in the shadows …"
     - "Norns weave destiny; I weave stories.
 Mystic threads from then to now"
 facebookables:
-    - "You like my writing?
-Sign up for my monthly newsletter!"
+    - "Sign up for my monthly newsletter!"
-    - "Not everything is as it seems.
-Magic exists in the shadows …"
+    - "Norns weave destiny; I weave stories"
-    - "Norns weave destiny; I weave stories.
-Mystic threads from then to now"
+    - "Get excerpts, character profiles & more"
 excerpt: "Småty is a term for supernatural critters, and if you're interested in magical realism or Scandinavial folklore, this is a good place to start."
 ---